excellaco/tcp-java/README.md

 ### Getting the code

-There are two primary ways to pull the code for a standalone backend - clone/download of this repository, and the XG tool.
+There are two primary ways to pull the code for a standalone backend - a clone of this repository, and the XG tool.
 In both cases, if you're on Windows *make sure you followed the [instructions](#prerequisites) about line endings above*.
-The XG tool will clone the repository under the hood, so the warning still applies.
+The XG tool may clone the repository under the hood, so the warning still applies.

 #### Clone or download this repository

-About as simple as it sounds, but you will need to customize artifact / directory names yourself.
+`git clone git@github.com:excellaco/tcp-java.git`

 #### Using the "XG" Command-Line Interface (CLI)
   - Download and setup the [XG Tool, also known as TCP CLI](https://github.com/excellaco/xg#installation):